 Densitybrick = 1.84 g/cm3

-Density can sometimes be confused in our minds with weight because the denser of two, equal-volume objects will be heavier.
+Density can sometimes be confused in our minds with weight because the denser of two equal-volume objects will be heavier.
 Remember, though, that it is the relationship between mass and volume that determines density and not volume or mass alone, or even how closely packed the atoms or molecules are.
-Look at Figure 2 for examples of the densities of common substances.
+Look at Table 1 for examples of the density of common substances.

 |Density of Some Common Substances|